otzslayer/KHURStudy/chapter8_optimization_for_training_deep_models.md

   - In low-dimensional spaces, local minima are common.
   - In higher dimensional spaces, local minima are rare and saddle points are more common.

+- Shallow autoencoders with no nonlinearlities have global minima and saddle points but no local minima with higher cost than the global minimum.

+- On the saddle point :
+  - For first-order optimization algorithms that use only gradient information, the gradient can often become very small near a saddle points.
+  - Gradient descent empirically seems to be able to escape saddle points in many cases.
+  - For Newton's method, it is clear that saddle points constitute a problem.
+    - Newton's method is designed to solve for a point where the gradient is zero.
+    - It explains why second-order methods have not succeeded in replacing gradient descent for neural network training.
+      - **Saddle-free Newton method**

 ### 8.2.4 Cliffs and Exploding Gradients

+- Neural networks with many layers often have extremely steep regions resembling cliffs.
+  - The gradient update step can move the parameters extremely far, usually jumping off of the cliff structure.
+  - By using the **gradient clipping** heuristic, the most serious consequences can be avoided.
+    - The basic idea is to recall that the gradient does not specify the optimal step size, but only the optimal direction within an infinitesimal region.

 ### 8.2.5 Long-Term Dependencies

+- Another difficulty that neural network optimization algorithms must overcome arises when the computational graph becomes extremely deep.
+  - In RNN, very deep computational graphs are constructed by repeatedly applying the same operation at each time step of a long temporal sequence.
+- **Vanishing and exploding gradient problem**
+  - Suppose that a computational graph contains a path that consists of repeatedly multiplying by a matrix $\boldsymbol{W}$.
+  - Suppose that $\boldsymbol{W}$ has an eigendecomposition $\boldsymbol{W} = \boldsymbol{V}\text{diag}(\boldsymbol{\lambda}) \boldsymbol{V}^{-1}$.
+  - After $t$ steps, we obtain
+  $$
+    \boldsymbol{W}^t = (\boldsymbol{V} \text{diag}(\boldsymbol{\lambda})\boldsymbol{V}^{-1})^t = \boldsymbol{V} \text{diag}(\boldsymbol{\lambda})^t \boldsymbol{V}^{-1}.
+  $$
+  - Any eigenvalues $\lambda_i$ that are not near an absolute value of 1 will either explode or vanish.

 ### 8.2.6 Inexact Gradients

+- Most optimization algorithms are designed with the assumption that we have access to the exact gradient of Hessian matrix.
+  - In practice, we usually only have a noisy or even biased estimate of these quantities.
+- The objective function is actually intractable.
+  - When the objective function is intractable, its gradient is typically intractable as well.
+    - In such cases, we can only approximate the gradient.

 ### 8.2.7 Poor Correspondence between Local and Global Structure

+- It is possible to overcome all of these problems at a single point and still perform poorly if the direction that results in the most improvement locally does not point toward distant regions of much lower cost.
+- Much of research into the difficulties of optimization has focused on whether training arrives at a global minimum, a local minimum, or a saddle point.
+  - But, in practice, neural networks do not arrive at a critical point of any kind.

 ### 8.2.8 Theoretical Limits of Optimization